For more than twenty years Barnardo’s LINK has been providing therapeutic services to anyone affected by adoption.

 If you have already had an assessment of your needs for adoption or Special Guardian support, then please discuss with your Social Worker if you are interested in receiving one of our services, who can then make a referral to us on your behalf.

-Training and accreditation for therapists who wish to offer adoption support
+Training for therapists who wish to offer adoption support

-If you are a qualified and experienced therapist who wishes to offer adoption support services, we can provide you with the necessary training and the, legally required accreditation.
+If you are a qualified therapist who wishes to offer adoption support services, we can provide you with the necessary training.

-Our new modular training programme, starting July 2021, is designed both to provide sufficient learning to enable you to undertake adoption support therapy, and also to enable you, if you wish, to deliver Attachment Focused Therapy.
+Our new modular training programme is designed both to provide sufficient learning to enable you to undertake adoption support therapy, and to enable you, if you wish, to deliver Attachment Focused Therapy.

-If you make yourself available, once trained and accredited with LINK we may approach you with an offer of undertaking adoption support work on our behalf that has been commissioned by a Local Authority, a Regional Adoption Agency or other commissioning agency.
+If you make yourself available, once trained, the Barnardo’s LINK service may approach you with an offer of undertaking therapeutic work, including adoption support work, on our behalf that has been commissioned by a Local Authority, a Regional Adoption Agency or other commissioning agency.

 Feedback from a Family